keep your nose clean

 - Lanna Banana MooMoo April 8, 2022

-Solving idioms is to fix something bad things polite and impolite to help for socialism That is how come speech language pathology
+Solving idioms is to fix something bad, polite or impolite, to help with socialism.

 Share